apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-selector.*            --                Depends on the ``selector.type`` value interceptors          --                Space-separated list of interceptors. interceptors.*
+selector.*            --                Depends on the ``selector.type`` value interceptors          --                Space-separated list of interceptors. interceptors.* ssl                   false             Set this to true to enable SSL encryption.
+If SSL is enabled,
+                                        you must also specify a "keystore" and a "keystore-password", either through component level parameters (see below) or as global SSL parameters (see `SSL/TLS support`_ section). keystore              --                This is the path to a Java keystore file.
+                                        If not specified here, then the global keystore will be used (if defined, otherwise configuration error). keystore-password     --                The password for the Java keystore.
+                                        If not specified here, then the global keystore password will be used (if defined, otherwise configuration error). keystore-type         JKS               The type of the Java keystore.
+This can be "JKS" or "PKCS12".
+                                        If not specified here, then the global keystore type will be used (if defined, otherwise the default is JKS). exclude-protocols     SSLv3             Space-separated list of SSL/TLS protocols to exclude.
+                                        SSLv3 will always be excluded in addition to the protocols specified. include-protocols     --                Space-separated list of SSL/TLS protocols to include.
+                                        The enabled protocols will be the included protocols without the excluded protocols.
+                                        If included-protocols is empty, it includes every supported protocols. exclude-cipher-suites --                Space-separated list of cipher suites to exclude. include-cipher-suites --                Space-separated list of cipher suites to include.
+                                        The enabled cipher suites will be the included cipher suites without the excluded cipher suites.
+                                        If included-cipher-suites is empty, it includes every supported cipher suites.
 ====================  ================  ==============================================

 For example, a multiport syslog TCP source for agent named a1: